Siroopfles/NovaPort/.nova/workflows/nova-leadqa/WF_QA_TEST_CASE_DESIGN_FROM_SPECS_001_v1.md

   2.  **Delegate to `Nova-SpecializedTestExecutor` (can be looped for multiple scenarios):**
       - **Subtask Goal:** "For Test Scenario '[ScenarioName]', elaborate detailed test cases."
       - **Briefing Details:**
-        - Provide the scenario objective and references to the relevant ConPort specifications.
+        - Provide the scenario objective and references to the relevant NovaPort-MCP specifications.
         - Instruct the specialist to design detailed test cases, each including: Test Case ID, Title, Pre-conditions, Step-by-step instructions, Test Data, and Expected Results.
         - They should consider positive paths, negative paths, and boundary conditions.
         - The specialist should return a structured list or document of the detailed test cases for the assigned scenario.

 **Milestone TCD.2: Review & Consolidation**

-- **Goal:** Review all drafted test cases for quality and log the final test plan to ConPort.
+- **Goal:** Review all drafted test cases for quality and log the final test plan to NovaPort-MCP.
 - **Suggested Lead Action & Specialist Sequence:**
   1.  **LeadQA Action:** Collect and review all drafted test cases from the specialist(s).
 Check for completeness, correctness, clarity, and coverage against the original specs.
 Consolidate into a final set.
-  2.  **Delegate to `Nova-SpecializedConPortSteward` (via LeadArchitect) or self-action:**
+  2.  **Delegate to `Nova-SpecializedNovaPortSteward` (via LeadArchitect) or self-action:**
-      - **Subtask Goal:** "Log the consolidated test cases as a new `TestPlans` item in ConPort."
+      - **Subtask Goal:** "Log the consolidated test cases as a new `TestPlans` item in NovaPort-MCP."
       - **Briefing Details:** Provide the consolidated test cases.
 Instruct to use `log_custom_data` to create a `CustomData TestPlans:[ScopeName]_TestPlan_vX.Y` entry.
 The `value` should be a structured object containing the test plan details.
 Also, instruct to link this new `TestPlans` item to the relevant `FeatureScope`.
   3.  **LeadQA Action:** Finalize the cycle by updating the main `Progress` item to 'DONE' and reporting completion to `Nova-Orchestrator`, providing the key of the new `TestPlans` entry.

-**Key ConPort Items Involved:**
+**Key NovaPort-MCP Items Involved:**

 - Progress (integer `id`)
 - CustomData TestPlans:[Key] (key)